Anti-Peruvian sentiment: Ecuador

 The vision of Ecuadorians about Peruvians was analyzed by Durán Barba in 1992.
 The results obtained, from a national sample, showed that the majority of those surveyed considered that Ecuadorians are more intelligent, hard-working, courageous, prepared and honest; as well as less violent and false than the Peruvians.
 Most of those questioned denounced a bias of preferring to trade with people from Colombia than with those from Peru.
 Those prejudiced against Peru were proportionally more numerous in citizens older than 53 years, and minors in those between the ages of 18 and 27, as well as in the lowest social strata, including the educational level without access to primary education provided by the Ecuadorian State.
 The intensity of anti-Peruvian prejudice was lower in the better informed groups, and higher in those with less information about Peru.
 In short, 74% of those surveyed showed aversion towards Peru.
 In addition, regarding the image of Peru in Ecuadorian education textbooks, these were later analyzed by Malpica and González in 1997, whose analysis evidences the psychosocial facet regarding derogatory judgments and adjectives against Peru in school textbooks, under the form of epithets that point to Peruvians as the cause of all Ecuadorian ills, and showing themselves as the "enemy to be eliminated."
 Concluding that a "victimization" of Ecuador is taught based on the accusation against the Peruvian state of an expansionist will against Ecuador, as well as attributing to Peruvians a series of denigrating stereotypes that foster resentment towards Peruvians and a "desire to revenge".
 Proof of all this was given by the President of the Ecuadorian Congress, Samuel Belletini, who came to declare on August 24, 1993, that his anti-Peruvian sentiments were the product of the education received, that he could not change them and that he ratified in them.
 It was also accused, by Peruvian diplomacy, that Ecuadorian politicians incited an anti-Peruvian warmongering policy to win easy votes.

-This anti-Peruvian sentiments trough history in Ecuadorian nationalism were sintetyzed by the words of Paco Moncayo (Ecuadorian politician and militar):
+This anti-Peruvian sentiment through history in Ecuadorian nationalism were sintetyzed by the words of Paco Moncayo (Ecuadorian politician and militar):